eenblam/jtt/README.md

 JTT is **not** for your mugshot website, and support for downloading mugshots will not be added.

 ## Usage
-See `examples/example.py` for a complete example of how to use JTT to get a JSON data set of however many jails you're interested in.
+See `examples/to_json.py` for a complete example of how to use JTT to get a JSON data set of however many jails you're interested in.

+You can also see `examples/airtable_worker.py` for an example of how to use Airtable as a storage backend.

 ### JailTracker URLs
 When you visit a JailTracker page, have a look at the address bar in your browser.